RenpyRemix/extra-animated-value/README.md

 - Ability to set a duration for the full range to change and use times as proportions of that for non full changes.
 - Dynamic Text methods to easily display values taken from the class.
 - A Displayable designed to help make bar images more dynamic.

+### Important Reading:

+The overview of the system is more fully explained in [Explain ExtraAnimatedValue](explain_extra_animated_value.md)

+The additional image displayable is explained in [Explain ValueImage](explain_value_image.md)

+### Please note:

+The way that some parts of this approach work might not be suitable for complete beginners.
+As such it will likely require some knowledge of Ren'Py in order to extend it to your particular needs.

+Though I have tried to explain it as simply as possible, I will not be available to help extend it unless under a paid contract.
+Basically, if you want it to do more, you are expected to know enough Ren'Py to handle that yourself (or consider paying someone)